WKRP in Cincinnati: Real stations with similar branding

 Cincinnati has two radio stations with call letters similar to WKRP.
 WKRC, an AM station that had a "middle of the road" music format when the series debuted, did not object to the use of WKRP, saying that it was the best publicity that they had ever had, and it was free; it currently brands itself (as it did during the show's run) as "55KRC".
 WKRQ is an FM station with a similar "contemporary hit radio" format; its primary branding is "Q102."

 Other stations have adopted similar branding in reference to the series.
 In 1986, a Salt Lake City FM station (now KUMT) changed its calls letters to KRPN, and branded itself as WKRP, using the similarity of the spoken letter "N" to the word "in" for a sound-alike station identification: "W KRPN Salt Lake City".
 In 2008, Cincinnati television station WBQC-LD promoted its conversion to digital broadcasting by rebranding itself "WKRP-TV".

-In 2015, a low-power FM station in Raleigh, North Carolina began broadcasting as WKRP-LP.
+Launched on May 4, 2026, Grant County Broadcasters officially rebranded its "Oasis" radio network in the Greater Cincinnati and Dayton areas as "WKRP in Cincinnati" after acquiring permission to use the call letters from low-power FM station WKRP-LP in Raleigh, North Carolina.
+The station, broadcasting on 97.7 FM (formerly WOXY) and 106.7 FM, utilizes a nostalgic rock format as a tribute to the series.
+To launch the rebranding, the station featured series star Gary Sandy, who played program director Andy Travis, recording promotional announcements and aired the show's theme song for six hours leading up to the debut.